FORGIVE FOR HEALTH MINISTRIES, INC.

 Birth of a Ministry

-After publishing this article, Magon continued to build her knowledge in this area, but shortly afterwards, she started feeling a call to start a ministry to help people to forgive.
-Already too busy to take on anything new, and not an ordained minister, Magon tried to resist this call for months and came up with several excuses about why this was not for her.
-But finally, she surrendered in 2015 and started this ministry as an inter-church program.
+After publishing the article, Magon continued to build her knowledge in this area, but shortly afterward, she started feeling a call to start a ministry to help people to forgive.
+Already too busy to take on anything new, and not an ordained minister, Magon tried to resist this call for months and came up with several excuses regarding why this was not for her.
+But finally, in 2015, she surrendered and started this ministry as an inter-church program.
 This has allowed her to take the message of forgiveness across the U.S. and the world.
-Since then, Dr. Saunders and her team have developed courses, books, and other resources to assist individuals to forgive.
+Since then, Dr. Saunders and her team have developed courses, books, and other resources to assist individuals on how to forgive.

 In 2018, Forgive for Health Ministries hosted its first annual conference, then filed for incorporation in the winter of 2019.
 The ministry aims to help individuals recover from life’s trauma and get them to move into a new life free from the burden of unforgiveness.

 1. To encourage health care providers to assess the forgiveness levels of all patients and to refer them to appropriate “caring’’ professionals or ministries.

 2. To help all individuals to forgive so that they can live free from the shackles of unforgiveness.

 3. To implement trauma-informed care in African Americans and other minorities, so that they can “thrive”, thereby reducing health disparities.

 4. Work to build awareness and the evidence-based for addressing religion, education, food insecurity, transportation, and other social determinants of health.